 You can design a degree that’s right for you.
 The Friends University ballet degree fosters excellence in preparation for a professional career in the world of ballet with opportunities for additional studies in teaching, administration and therapy.
 But ballet classes are only part of the curriculum.
 Each ballet degree can be uniquely designed for individual students depending on interest, ability and goals.

 The Friends University Ballet Department invites world-class guest choreographers, artists and teachers to visit the campus each year.
 Our repertoire includes ballets by George Balanchine, Twyla Tharp, Dominic Walsh, Shawn Stevens and many others.
 We are committed to introducing our dancers to current artists throughout the world of dance.
 Recent artists include dancers from the New York City Ballet, Denver Ballet and choreographers from Houston and Los Angeles.
 And the Friends University Ballet Department has toured in Orleans, France, and Cancun, Mexico, as well as participated in ongoing exchange programs with both sister cities.

-The Friends Ballet program is fostering my growth as an artist while propelling me toward my dreams.Madeleine Roe, BFA in Ballet
+The Friends Ballet program is fostering my growth as an artist while propelling me toward my dreams.Madeleine Roe, Ballet

 - Demonstrate a performance technique that is applicable to your body.

 - Meet the required repertoire requirement of performance course work.

 - Demonstrate the ability to analyze rhythm, special design, the elements of dance, and the methods of constructing dances.

 - Demonstrate the ability to choreograph and present a staged group piece.

 - Gain an appreciation and knowledge of dance: its history, purpose, forms, types and contributions to the arts and humanities.

 Select a Ballet and Dance degree to see the required courses.